Edvard Beneš: Communist coup of 1948

 During the crisis, Beneš failed to rally support as he could have done from the Sokols, the Legionnaire veterans' associations, the churches and many of the university students.
 Richard J. Crampton wrote: "In February 1948, Beneš still commanded enormous respect and authority", and if he had used his moral prestige, he could have rallied public opinion against the Communists.
 However, Beneš still saw Germany as the main danger to Czechoslovakia and ultimately believed that Czechoslovakia needed the alliance with the Soviet Union more than the other way around, and as such Prague could never afford a lasting rift with Moscow.
 Finally, Beneš was a deeply ill man in February 1948, suffering from hypertension, arteriosclerosis and Pott's disease, and his poor health contributed to the lack of fight in him.

 Shortly afterward, elections were held in which voters were presented with a single list from the National Front, now a Communist-dominated organization.
 On 12 March 1948, professor Václav Černý visited Beneš at his villa at Sezimovo Ústí, where the president accused Joseph Stalin of using him.
 According to Černý, Beneš used such violent and vulgar language about Stalin that he did not bother writing down the president's commentary, believing it was unpublishable.

 The Constituent National Assembly, now a subservient tool of the Communists, approved a new constitution on 9 May.
 Although it was not a completely Communist document, the influence of the 1936 Soviet Constitution (known as the "Stalin Constitution") was strong enough that Beneš refused to sign it.
 He resigned as president on 7 June 1948, and Gottwald took over most presidential functions until being elected his successor a week later.

 On 14 August 1948, the Soviet and Czechoslovak media launched a campaign of vilification against Beneš, accusing him of being an enemy of the Soviet Union and claimed that he refused a Soviet offer of unilateral military assistance in September 1938 because he wanted the Munich Agreement imposed on Czechoslovakia.

-On his deathbed, Beneš became furious about the claim the Soviet Union had offered to help unilaterally in 1938 with the former presidential chancellor Jaromír Smutný (cs) writing: "He would like to know when, by whom and to whom was the offer made".
+On his deathbed, Beneš became furious about the claim the Soviet Union had offered to help unilaterally in 1938 with the former presidential chancellor Jaromír Smutný writing: "He would like to know when, by whom and to whom was the offer made".
 During the Communist era in Czechoslovakia, Beneš was vilified as a traitor for turning down this purported offer.